mitjakarki/pwp-project/README.md

 # Package requirements
-The required packages to be installed are found in the requirements.txt
+The required packages to be installed are found in the requirements.txt We are using all the recommended tools and packages that are also provided in the exercises.

 # Setting the environment before running
 You must set the correct environment variables before running: